IcyKit/Dolphin-app/README.md

 # Dolphin Project

+#### In the near future, the project will be moved to improved design patterns, in addition, the Backend will be redesigned

 This is my personal project.
 Dolphin is a modern social network that gives complete freedom of speech

 ## Website